 There is a great camp-site here that is only a short distance from the beach, facilities include a day-use area, a sani-station, pit toilets, and water taps.
 After dark, you can go down and light a fire in one of the pits, roast marshmallows and watch the ocean in starlight or under a full moon.
 There is also a group campsite that is just phenomenal.
 There is an undercover cooking area with a wood stove, lots of picnic tables, and plenty of room for lots of tents along with room for campers and trailers.

-There is a very pleasant trail that wanders down a series of stairs and trail that takes you down to the beach and another trail that will take you over to the day use picnic area, both are short but enjoyable trails.
+There is a very pleasant trail that wanders down a series of stairs as it takes you down to the beach and another trail that will take you over to the day-use picnic area, both are short but enjoyable trails.